Abban-Fahim/notes/src/content/studies/EEE/Electrical/AC circuits.md

 $$Z_{total} =R+ \omega L j - \frac{j}{\omega C}$$
 $$ = R + j(\omega L - \frac{1}{\omega C})$$

-This is a sum of all capacitances, inductance, and resistance in the circuit.
+This is a sum of all capacitance, inductance, and resistance in the circuit.

-The real part is exclusively made of resistance while the imaginary component is known are *reactance*, $X$.
+The real part is exclusively made of resistance, while the imaginary component is known are *reactance*, $X$.
 Inductive reactance is positive, while capacitive reactance is negative, and these cause current to *lead* and *lag* respectively.

 When dealing with impedances in parallel, we can use conventions to describe them. *Admittance* is $Y = \frac{1}{Z}$, and is made up of